 The BabyCare program improves pregnancy and birth outcomes by providing home visits from registered nurses to high-risk pregnant women and infants up to 24 months of age.
-The program provides free intensive case management, coordination of care, and education about prenatal care, birthing, infant care, parenting and community resources.
+The program provides free intensive case management, coordination of care, Pack N’ Plays, and education about prenatal care, birthing, infant care, parenting and community resources.
+Free child safety seats and booster seats are also available.

 Early Intervention (EI) provides a comprehensive, family-centered early intervention system for children.
 The Infant and Toddler Connection of the Roanoke Valley provides early intervention support and services to infants and toddlers from birth through age three who are not developing as expected or who have a medical condition that can delay normal development.
 Developmental delays can occur in the following areas: cognitive, language, motor, adaptive/self-help, social emotional, hearing and/or vision.
 The focus of EI is to provide supports and services for babies and their families so that families can help their child learn during everyday activities and routines.